glennswest/kvm/readme.md

 ## Scripts

+### restore-image.sh
+This allows the restore of a saved kvm image via azure using azcopy.
+Install azcopy first, before using the scripts.
+The blob acct must be set to restore the image

+[root@kvm kvm]# echo $BLOB_ACCT
+hybridkvm.blob.core.windows.net

 ### initialvm.sh - Use o rhel75 iso to install a rhel 75 image
 This script takes a rhel75 iso image of the complete os and creates a thin vm.
 Once its created, a subscription needs to be added, and any extranious rhn repos removed.
 It should be set up to use dhcp.